 Like product shopping ads, showcase shopping ads will appear for search queries with commercial intent and allow you to feature product images and prices directly on the SERP.
 But unlike product shopping ads, clicking on your showcase shopping ads doesn’t send searchers to a landing page but instead expands the ad to show off a catalog of relevant products.

 The first click on a showcase shopping ad is free.
 You’ll only pay if someone clicks through a product on the expanded catalog and arrives at your landing page.

-Showcase shopping ads can only be created via the API or the new AdWords interface, which is currently in beta.
+Showcase shopping ads can only be created via the API or the new Google Ads interface, which is currently in beta.

 First, you’ll need to create a new ad group in your shopping campaign and select the shopping showcase ad group type.
 Ad groups in shopping campaigns can either serve product shopping ads or showcase shopping ads.